adi8yaraj/mini_project/README.md

 6. **Access Application**:
    - Open your browser and go to `http://localhost/mini` (or whatever the folder name is).

-## Default Login Credentials

-**Admin:**
-- Username: `admin`
-- Password: `admin123`

-*(You can create faculty and student logins from the Admin panel's User Management section once implemented fully, or insert them directly into the database).*

 ## Project Structure

 ```